-CM 2, 3: Evaluate the site's potential for soil erosion and invasion by undesirable plants during practice planning and design.
-Minimize soil and vegetative disturbances during installation of conservation practices by utilizing soil erosion protection measures.
-When needed, the reclamation strategy will be designed for local site conditions using the site-specific Ecological Site Descriptions (ESD) and will address the specific needs of the GUSG as practicable.
-Native species will be used whenever possible to meet practice objectives with preference to shrubs, forbs, grasses and grass-like plants preferred by GUSG, as well as those plants that reflect the potential of the specific ESD to optimize GUSG habitat.
+CM 2: Evaluate the site's potential for soil erosion and invasion by undesirable plants during practice planning and design.
+Following the evaluation of local site conditions, site-specific Ecological Site Descriptions and the specific needs of the sage-grouse will be used to inform the reclamation strategy.
+Minimize soil and vegetative disturbances during installation of conservation practices.
+During installation, utilize soil erosion protection measures if potential for off-site soil erosion exists.
+Native species will be used whenever possible to meet practice objectives with preference to shrubs, forbs, grasses and grass-like plants preferred by sage-grouse as well as those plants that reflect the potential of the specific ecological site to optimize sage-grouse habitat.
 Tree species should not be planted.
 When non-native species are necessary to stabilize disturbed areas, avoid the use of plants identified as either invasive or aggressive.
 All seed mixes should be State-certified weed free.
-Timing of planting and post-establishment vegetation management will be designed as per local site conditions to meet NRCS practice specifications and NRCS biologist or State Wildlife Agency recommendations.
+Timing of planting and post-establishment vegetation management will be designed as per local site conditions to meet NRCS practice specifications and NRCS biologist or CPW/DWR recommendations.
 Machinery associated with the practice should be clean and free of vegetative debris prior to use to prevent the spread of invasive plant species.
 Newly seeded/planted sites should be rested from livestock grazing for an appropriate period as determined by NRCS to ensure stand establishment.